anbrjohn/Misc/ShallowBach/README.md

 Status:
 -----

+Listen [here](https://soundcloud.com/user-758753778/1epochs) to training after 1 epoch (12 minutes on laptop CPU)

+Converted to standard notation, [this](https://github.com/anbrjohn/Misc/blob/master/ShallowBach/1e5.pdf) is what the model produced.

 Very much a work-in-progress.
 I hope to steadily chip away at it whenever I get tired of the homework that I actually should be doing.
 Lots of Frankencode.
 Beware!